Wramberg/TerminalView/README.md

 * Support for "editor" mode where cursor can move freely and standard ST3 keybindings can be used
 * 256 color support
 * Support for more shells
-* Support for re-opening old sessions when ST3 is restarted (may not be feasible, investigation needed)
 * QOL shortcut that can find and open filepaths in the terminal window
 * Experimentation with Windows support (through WSL)